fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

-In this section, we will look at a simple example[]{#id326132210 .indexterm} for handling passwords in script.
+In this section, we will look at a simple example for handling passwords in script.
 We will create a script called `handling_password.py` and write the following content in it: